Greenpeace nabs 'C' from Merkel's CDU party headquarters | DW | 21.11.2019

 Videos of the protest showed an activist walking away from the CDU headquarters with the big red C strapped to their back.
 That left only the letters "DU" remaining on display — which is the German word for "you."

-Other Greenpeace members appeared to rappel from the roof to unfurl a banner next to the DU which translated to: "You should protect the climate."
+Other Greenpeace members appeared and rappelled from the roof to unfurl a banner next to the DU which translated to: "You should protect the climate."

 Shortly after the C disappeared, an account called "I am the C" appeared on Twitter — documenting the C's travels through the German capital and calling out Merkel's party for its failings.